Karma News: History

 Karma News, being a new media digital platform primarily publishes its news stories on its website with majority of coverage in the Malayalam language.
 The platform additionally has an English language edition of the website as well.
 The news coverage is divided into factual news reporting and opinion pieces.

+In 2021, Karma News partnered with Malayalam's first music narrated short film, Janmam Saphalamayi.
+Produced by Reji Parakkan, the film is based on a romantic song written by Malayalam poet Girish Puthenchery two decades ago.